reem-shaikh/70DaysOfCode/main/16-01/readme.md

     }
 }

-//creating an object
+// creating an object:
 // const sqr1 = new Square(10)

-// //we can access getArea() function from the parent class "Rectangle"
+// we can access getArea() function from the parent class "Rectangle"
 // console.log(sqr1.getArea())
 // sqr1.whoami()